-Surgery (embolectomy).
-In some cases, it may be possible to remove the embolus surgically.
+Surgery (embolectomy): in some cases, it may be possible to remove the embolus surgically.
 This is called embolectomy.
 This is a major operation because it involves surgery inside the chest, close to the heart.
 It requires a specialist hospital and surgical team.
 It is generally considered as a last resort for very ill patients.
-The operation carries a significant risk of death, although it would only be considered as an option if you had a massive PE which, in itself, gave a high risk of death if it were not treated.
+The operation carries a significant risk of death.
+However, it would only be considered as an option if you had a massive PE which, in itself, gave a high risk of death if it were not treated.

 Surgery may also be used in place of anticoagulant or clot-dissolving treatment, for patients who cannot have those treatments.
 This would usually be because they were at a high risk of bleeding.

-Treating the clot through a catheter (tube).
-This type of treatment is called catheter embolectomy or catheter fragmentation of the clot.
-It involves threading a fine tube (the catheter) through blood vessels until it reaches the blood clot in the lung.
-Once the clot is reached it may be possible to remove it or fragment it (break it up) using treatment given through the tube.
+Treating the clot through a fine tube (catheter): this type of treatment is called catheter embolectomy or catheter fragmentation of the clot.
+It involves threading a catheter through blood vessels until it reaches the blood clot in the lung.
+Once the clot is reached it may be possible to remove it or break it up (fragment it) using treatment given through the tube.
 This is highly specialised treatment and so is only available at certain hospitals.